pablo-meier/Pablog/frog-sources/posts/2018-02-06-meetings-part-2.md

 meetings become a way to _get permission_ instead of _state intent,_ and the
 company fails to scale because the workers don't feel like they have ownership or autonomy (which also [makes them leave][13]).
-Because Leader's permission is needed to move forward, the all teams need that attention, Leader gets busy and can't read the prepared docs adequately.
+Because Leader's permission is needed to move forward, and all teams need that attention, Leader gets busy and can't read the prepared docs adequately.
 The only way to get their full attention is to put them in a meeting.
 So.